laminas/laminas-view/docs/book/v3/helpers/advanced-usage.md

 ## Writing & Registering Custom Helpers

-`laminas-view` provides a "Plugin Manager" implementation that provides access to what we call "View Helpers", typically, from within a template.
+`laminas-view` provides a "Plugin Manager" implementation that provides access to what we call "View Helpers" from within a template.

 "View Helpers", or "View Plugins" must be invokable objects or closures.